Shadowfax-Data/OpenFoundry/docs/docs/tutorial-data-connections/create-a-data-connection.md

 ### Databricks
 Databricks will also require several fields to be filled out
 - **Name:** This is the name that will be used to identify the connection
-- **Host:** The databricks workspace URL.
+- **Host:** The Databricks workspace URL.
 Be sure to not include the http:// or https:// prefix.
 This can be found in your SQL Warehouse's Connection Details tab.
 - **HTTP Path:** The HTTP Path for your Databricks SQL Warehouse (e.g., /sql/1.0/warehouses/xxx).
 - **Personal Access Token:** Generate a PAT from your Databricks User Settings page with workspace access permissions.
 - **Catalog and Schema:** Specify the catalog and schema.